 Perhaps you need help of a more personal nature such as help to get up, get dressed, and in the bathroom.
 Personal care providers offer this kind of care.
 Many personal care providers can offer other types of support as well.
 All personal care providers must be regulated by the Care Quality Commission.

 If what you need is help with tasks around the house such as getting meals, doing the laundry or the shopping then a support provider should be able to help.
 They can also help you to get out and about in your local community and do the things that are important to you.
 They can help with learning new skills or refreshing old ones.

 If you pay for your own services, or have a Direct Payment, you can choose any personal care or support provider.

 If the Council looks after the funding of your care, this is a 'managed budget'.
 You can still choose which provider you want, but only from the list of providers who have a contract with Swindon Borough Council.

 Alternatively, you may want even more choice and control about who supports you.
 You may wish to think about employing a personal assistant, to ensure that your needs are met in the way that is right for you.
 A Direct Payment can give you the freedom to employ someone directly.
 We can help and support you with this option.

-We also offer a new type of support for people with learning disabilities and older people with dementia to live in their own homes.
-This new support means that providers can also offer personal care for those that need it, in addition to the more typical support of helping you manage your money or accommodation, learn new life skills, or access health and employment services.
-Visit the Community Based Support / Supported Living page for more information on this sort of provider.
+We also offer support for people with learning disabilities and older people with dementia to live in their own homes.
+This support means that providers can also offer personal care for those that need it, in addition to the more typical support of helping you manage your money or accommodation, learn new life skills, or access health and employment services.
+Visit the Supported living page for more information on this sort of provider.